Can Diet Help Fight Prostate Cancer?

 When Charles Trevino was 65, he was diagnosed with early prostate cancer after a physical.
 His reaction was typical.

 “Everything was left up to me, Trevino told Fox News, “and I didn’t decide easily.”
-Instead of having radical treatment Trevino wound up in a clinical trial called Men’s Eating and Living (MEAL), whose main goal was to increases men’s consumption of fruits and vegetables.
+Instead of having radical treatment, Trevino wound up in a clinical trial called Men’s Eating and Living (MEAL), focused on increasing fruit and vegetable consumption..

 After that success, Trevino said he was more aware of eating greens and became smarter about how important certain foods are to good health.
-He let go of the Latino diet he was raised on, which included high carbs, but knew it was time at his age.
+He let go of the Latino diet on which he was raised, which included high carbs.

-“I believe cancer is not a death sentence if you change the way you live, change the way you eat, change the way you (experience) stress…,” Trevino said.
-“I’m not thinking the cancer will go away, but I believe we can slow down the progression of the cells.’
+“I believe cancer is not a death sentence if you change the way you live, change the way you eat, change the way you (experience) stress,” he said.

-Many vegetables have chemicals called antioxidants, which reduce free radicals, or atoms that, once formed, can start a chain reaction of cellular damage that can lead to many diseases.
+Many vegetables have chemicals called antioxidants, which reduce free radicals that, once formed, can start a chain reaction of cellular damage that can lead to many diseases.
 Your body already has a natural system of antioxidants.
 Foods that contain them are like a booster shot.

-Those foods include carrots, tomatoes, mushrooms, pomegranates, grapes, grapefruit, oranges and other citrus fruits, avocados, peppers and chiles, apples, berries, and cruciferous (dark green) vegetables like broccoli.
+Certain foods may help protect us against cancer generally, including carrots, mushrooms, pomegranates, grapes, grapefruit, oranges and other citrus fruits, avocados, peppers and chiles, apples, and berries.

-Other foods that help your your body’s natural defense system include fish, green tea, soy, nuts, seeds, and beans.
+Other foods that help your body’s natural defense system include nuts, seeds, and beans.

-In one groundbreaking study, men who already had surgery or radiation treatment for the disease were then given a pill containing essence of pomegranate, green tea, turmeric, and broccoli.
+In one groundbreaking study, men who already had surgery or radiation treatment for the disease received a pill containing essence of pomegranate, green tea, turmeric, and broccoli.